Financial Aid: Frequently Asked Questions

 Students must apply each academic year and should begin the application process in October using the previous year’s tax information (example – 2017/2018 FAFSA; use 2015 taxes, 2018/2019 FAFSA use 2016 taxes).
 The FAFSA should be submitted to your school of choice at least 90 days prior to the date that funds are needed.
 At Point University, the academic year runs as follows: Fall Term (August – December), Spring Term (January – May), Summer Term (May-August).

 What documents will I need to complete my financial aid application?

-- Federal PIN – student.
-(Parent PIN also required for Dependent students)
+- Federal Student ID (Parent FSA ID are required for dependent students)

 - Social Security Number